Emergency Lifesaving and Livelihoods Protection Project

 The present project targets Gedo Region, which borders Kenya and Ethiopia.
 As with other areas within the Horn of Africa, for many years Gedo Region has been facing challenges of extreme poverty, conflict, demographic pressure, environmental stress, weak institutions and infrastructure, and insufficient resilience to food crises.

-Poor pastures due to the drought have notably decreased the availability of milk, a nutritious commodity that is an important part of a pastoral diet and mostly fed to children, breastfeeding and pregnant women, the elderly, and the sick.
+Poor pastures due to the drought have notably decreased the availability of milk.
+Milk is an important component of the pastoralist diet and is consumed mainly by children, lactating and pregnant women, the elderly and the sick.

 VSF-Suisse supports the most at-risk communities with unconditional cash transfers (UCT) to stabilize their household cash and purchasing power to enable them to access food from local markets.